Cyber criminals are constantly getting more sophisticated and adept.

 Whatever the issue, it can be hard to move forward because the IT guys don’t always speak the same language as a CEO and there’s no end to the money that you could spend on hardware, software and advice and these issues are extremely complex and technical.

 Freeman Clarke is unique because one of our people – we call Principals – can join your senior team and get involved in every aspect of your IT.
 From servers and infrastructure to bespoke software, we will help assess the risks, explain the issues and options in plain business language and agree on a commercially sensible plan.
 We will understand your business, the demands of your sector, your back-office systems, your processes and data, your client and supplier contracts and your culture.

-If you’re interested in learning more about how we can help you with risk management and cyber security issues, then visit our website – there’s a lot of good information out there.
-And if you’d like, reach out to us directly – we’d be more than happy to have a conversation with you and talk about how we can help you mitigate those risks.
+If you’re interested in learning more about how we can help you with risk management and cyber security issues, then visit our website – there’s a lot of good information on it!
+And if you’d like, reach out to us directly — we’d be more than happy to have a conversation with you and talk about how we can help you mitigate those risks.

 CEO’s Briefing on IT Risks, Compliance and Security

 No doubt you worry about growing your business and being successful, but as the business grows and becomes successful, protecting it against risks becomes a new source of worry!